 The Australian Government recommends everyone over the age of 6 months have an annual Influenza (flu) vaccine and all adults receive COVID-19 vaccinations.
-Our Service will strongly recommend all staff and visitors (contractors, health professionals, volunteers, students, committee members) are fully vaccinated against COVID-19 including booster vaccinations or hold a medical contraindication certificate, as per the current Public Health Order.

 Exclusion periods and notification of infectious diseases are guided by the Australian Government-Department of Health and local public health units in our jurisdiction as per the Public Health Act.
 These apply to children and staff at the Service.